 You'll be covered for services on your new cover from the date you join if: those services were also included on your cover with your former health insurer, you join us within two months of leaving your former health insurer and you've already served the applicable waiting periods.
 So although we'll recognise any waiting periods you've served with your former fund, if you haven't fully served the applicable waiting periods with your former health insurer, you'll need to serve the balance before you're eligible for benefits.
 Additional waiting periods may also apply if you've switched to a higher level of cover with Medibank or if you wait more than two months after leaving your former fund before you join Medibank.
 Find out more about waiting periods.

-If you transfer to Medibank or to another Medibank cover, any benefits that may have been paid under your previous cover may be taken into account in determining the benefits payable under your new cover.
+If you transfer to Medibank or to another Medibank cover, any benefits that may have been paid under your previous cover will be taken into account in determining the benefits payable under your new cover.

 What if I want to add my partner to my single membership?

-It's easy to change from a single to a couple membership, but you should be aware that higher premiums apply to a family membership and waiting periods may apply to your partner.
+It's easy to change from a single to a couple membership, but you should be aware that higher premiums apply to a couple membership and waiting periods may apply to your partner.
 To add your partner to your membership, contact us

 Can I add a dependent child to my membership?